nickeubank/python-for-social-scientists/source/t_statsmodels.rst

 Stats with statsmodels
 =========================

 `statsmodels` is the go-to library for doing econometrics (linear regression, logit regression, etc.).

+You can find a `good tutorial here <http://nbviewer.ipython.org/urls/s3.amazonaws.com/datarobotblog/notebooks/multiple_regression_in_python.ipynb>`_.

-I haven't yet found any great tutorials, but the interface is pretty simple, and you can find most important things covered on `the statsmodel page here <http://statsmodels.sourceforge.net/devel/>`_, especially the pages on OLS `here <http://statsmodels.sourceforge.net/devel/example_formulas.html>`_ and `here <http://statsmodels.sourceforge.net/devel/examples/notebooks/generated/ols.html>`_.
+The most important things are also covered on `the statsmodel page here <http://statsmodels.sourceforge.net/devel/>`_, especially the pages on OLS `here <http://statsmodels.sourceforge.net/devel/example_formulas.html>`_ and `here <http://statsmodels.sourceforge.net/devel/examples/notebooks/generated/ols.html>`_.

-If you want to do machine learning, by the way, the library is `scikit-learn <http://scikit-learn.org/stable/>`_.
+(If you want to do machine learning, by the way, the library is `scikit-learn <http://scikit-learn.org/stable/>`_.)

-But here are some simple illustrative examples of standard OLS:
+Here are some simple illustrative examples of standard OLS:

 On with the show: